frno7/forthmath/README.md

 Many algorithms need [direct access](https://en.wikipedia.org/wiki/Random_access) memory to work effectively.
-The `n>allot` and `nallot>` words move _n_ cells from the stack to data space and vice versa.
+The `n>allot` and `nallot>` words move _n_ cells from the stack to data-space and vice versa.
 This makes it possible to use data space as a scratch pad, similar to `>r` and `nr>`.

 The word `reverse` reversers a given number of items on the stack, and the word